 (click on the picture to download the Guitar Pro 7 file)

-I am playing hybrid picking this part, just trying to avoid to pluck two adjacent 16th notes with the same picking motion or right-hand finger.
+I am playing hybrid picking this part, just trying to avoid plucking two adjacent 16th notes with the same picking motion or right-hand finger.

 In bars three and four the progression moves on to C, where I play a phrase in the style of Albert Lee.
 The notes are taken from the C-Mixolydian scale with the added blue notes (b5 and b3) of the Blues scale.